tomsebastiantom/tomsebastiantom/README.md

 ## 🌱 I’m currently learning

 Artifical Intelligence   lol ...
-Master it before it Master You
+Master it before it masters you!

 ## 💬 Ask me about